 “Product development has accelerated throughout the period, and we will be launching online casino in the second half of the year,” the company said in a trading update on Friday.

 While the William Hill online casino will debut in New Jersey, CEO Ulrik Bengtsson said it would ultimately launch in every state in which it’s legal.
-That would make Pennsylvania and Michigan the next logical targets.
+That would make the Pennsylvania and Michigan online casino markets the next logical targets.

 Analysts asked Bengtsson about the tech and brand for the product, but he remained tight-lipped.
 He has, however, previously suggested a casino brand would bear the William Hill name thanks to the investment in the brand via its partnership with CBS Sports.

 “Casino will be helpful as we go on without sports,” Bengtsson said.
 “I’ve seen the first demo of the product and I’m confident it will be ready soon.